He-Yin Zhen: Tianyi bao: Anarchist journal

 Tianyi bao, first published in Tokyo, Japan in 1907, is often considered the first anarchist journal in the Chinese language.
-Zhen partnered with her husband, Chinese anarchist and activist Liu Shipei, to publish the journal.
-In it, many anarchists, including Zhen herself, published articles challenging early 20th century values.
-Zhen edited the journal as well.
+Unlike other feminist journals at the time, which saw women's education as a means to contribute to the nation, Tianyi Bao argues that women's oppression is rooted in patriarchal structure and private property and that the true women's liberation lies in the reformation of social structure and the destruction of private property, not just educational improvement.
+Tianyi Bao stands out because it suggests that the entire social order needs to be overturned, not just the calling for rights within the existing social structure, with the abolition of the family as the priority.
+He-Yin partnered with her husband, Chinese anarchist and activist Liu Shipei, to publish the journal.
+In it, many anarchists, including He-Yin herself, published articles challenging early 20th century values.
+He-Yin edited the journal as well.
 The journal itself was antigovernment and heavily influenced by questions regarding women and their roles in society.
 Many other topics were addressed that particularly encouraged revolution.
-Zhen is often considered to have encouraged the radicalism that occurred post-publication, as her writings were interpreted as radicalized.
+The founder of Tianyi Bao argued that social revolution needs "the destruction of established society and the realization of human equality," a goal that includes not only women's revolution but also racial, political, and economic revolutions.
+He-Yin is often considered to have encouraged the radicalism that occurred post-publication, as her writings were interpreted as radicalized.
 She was also one of the few feminist writers at the time who wrote from a female perspective.
-During the early 20th century, many of the feminist writers of Chinese society were men, which made Zhen's perspective much more radical, as she advocated reform through complete overturn of government and capitalist systems.
-Throughout the years however, Zhen published fewer articles in Tianyi bao, but these articles, in addition to her own published essays, are some of the few accounts credibly written on Zhen's behalf.
-Underneath Zhen's guidance and publication, it was heavily concerned with feminism, but as Zhen began to publish less, the journal soon became more geared to anarchism.
+During the early 20th century, many of the feminist writers of Chinese society were men, which made He-Yin's perspective much more radical, as she advocated reform through complete overturn of government and capitalist systems.
+Throughout the years however, He-Yin published fewer articles in Tianyi bao, but these articles, in addition to her own published essays, are some of the few accounts credibly written on He-Yin's behalf.
+Underneath He-Yin's guidance and publication, it was heavily concerned with feminism, but as He-Yin began to publish less, the journal soon became more geared to anarchism.

-But despite Zhen's attempt to balance anarchism and feminism, the journal soon focused on anarchism.
+But despite He-Yin's attempt to balance anarchism and feminism, the journal soon focused on anarchism.
 This also demonstrated the overall change in Chinese society, which at first focused on addressing women's roles in society, but soon became more interested in anarchy and government institutions, and preventing Asia from falling into the western Capitalist model.